LunarG/VulkanSamples/loader/LoaderAndLayerInterface.md

      `vkEnumerateInstanceExtensionProperties`, or
      `vkEnumerateDeviceLayerProperties` (but _not_
-     `vkEnumerateDeviceExtensionProperties`), it returns a function pointer to the function of the same name defined by this interface.
+     `vkEnumerateDeviceExtensionProperties`), it returns a function pointer to the corresponding introspection function defined by this interface.
    - when `pName` is `vkGetInstanceProcAddr`, it returns a function pointer to itself.

+   For compatibility with older layer libraries,

    - when `pName` is `vkCreateDevice`, it ignores `instance`.
    - when `pName` is a device command defined by Vulkan 1.0 or `VK_KHR_swapchain` (but _not_ other device commands), it may chain to